CLI Reference

 install-skills

-Install the bundled Claude skills (vintage-loss-curves, loss-forecasting, portfolio-diagnostics) to a local skills directory for use with Claude Code.
+Install the bundled Claude skills (vintage-loss-curves, loss-forecasting, portfolio-diagnostics, predictive-credit-modeling) to a local skills directory for use with Claude Code.

 cranalytics install-skills [options]